ryan-utopia/markdown-paper/README.md

 markdown-paper scans your Markdown file(s) and automatically recognizes paper IDs, then:

-- updates the metadata of papers in your notes;
+- updates the metadata of papers in your notes, including title, authors, venue, citation count, etc.;
 - optionally downloads the corresponding PDFs.

 **Syntax rules:**